jovanliuc/jovan-resume/2023-03-22/resume.md

 # Jovan Liu

-> I'm a passionate software developer with more than **10** years of related experience,
+> Passionate software developer with 10+ years of experience
+> in system architecture design and solution design.
-> and familiar with frontend, backend, microservice, cloud-native, agile, DevSecOps,
+> Proficient in frontend, backend, microservices,
+> and cloud-native development, as well as agile methodologies
+> and DevSecOps practices.
+Expertise in designing
-> and many other relative technical stacks,
+> and implementing CI/CD pipelines, governance,
-> especially, the designing, CI / CD, governance, and security of services or microservices,
+> and security measures for services and microservices.
-> and the enforcement and protection of cloud-native as well.
+> Skilled in optimizing and securing cloud-native environments.
+> Strong problem-solving abilities and attention to detail.
+> Effective communicator and collaborative team player.
+> Committed to delivering innovative and scalable solutions
+> that align with business objectives.
 ---
 > **+86-15029906261**